-For the safety of the children in our programs and the YMCA staff, the YMCA of Lansing has a policy prohibiting contact between staff and children outside the YMCA, including babysitting and popular social networks such as Facebook, Snap Chat, Instagram, etc.
+For the safety of the children in our programs and the YMCA staff, the YMCA of Metropolitan Lansing has a policy prohibiting contact between staff and children outside the YMCA, including babysitting and popular social networks such as Facebook, Snap Chat, Instagram, etc.

-Parents, please remember to monitor your children's internet use and to review personal web pages and blogs.
+Parents are encouraged to monitor children's internet use and to review personal web pages and blogs.
 If you notice that your child has been contacted by YMCA staff outside the YMCA, including social networks, please contact the camp director.